AlexanderHerlan/syncpy/README.md

 	private_key   = C:/Users/Username/Documents/private-key.ppk

-**3) Third Option** - (NOT RECOMMENDED for security reasons) You can put your SSH password associated with your Linux **username** in the **password** variable as shown below:
+**3) Third Option** - (NOT RECOMMENDED for security reasons) You can put your Linux SSH password associated with your Linux **username** in the **password** variable as shown below:

 	passowrd      = YourPasswordHere123

 Invoking the script
 -------------------
-Sync.py **requires** a valid sync.config file in the same directory as the sync.py script itself.
-It will need to have at least one project entry as outline earlier in this document for the follow commands to work.
+Sync.py **requires** a valid sync.config file to be in the same directory as the sync.py script itself.
+It will need to have at least one "Project" entry as outline earlier in "Understanding the .config file" section of this README for the following commands to work.

 You can invoke sync.py as follows:

 	python sync.py

-If you only have 1 entry in your configuration file, it will load that by default.
-Otherwise, running the script this way will bring up a multiple choice list of projects from your configuration file.
+If you only have 1 entry in your sync.config settings file, it will load that by default.
+Otherwise, running the script this way will bring up a multiple choice list of projects from your sync.config settings file.
 Select the project you would like by entering the corresponding number next to the project name.

-Alternatively, if you invoke the script with the name of the project you would like to load from your configuration file, you can bypass the multiple choice menu as follows:
+Alternatively, if you invoke the script with the name of the Project you would like to load from your sync.config settings file, you can bypass the multiple choice menu as follows:

 	python sync.py MyProject2

-(Note that in the sync.config configuration file, the project name is surrounded by [brackets_like_these] but when referencing the project name at the command line you should not have them)
+(Note that in the sync.config settings file, the project name is surrounded by [brackets_like_these] but when referencing the project name at the command line you should not have them)

 This will immediately load the specified project without delay.